 Although different types of books have varying requirements, it pays to keep these 12 tips in mind when planning and writing any health book:

-- Begin with some startling or touching information about the disease, condition, or problem you’re discussing.
+- Begin with some startling or touching information about the disease, condition, or issue you’re discussing.

 - Right from the start, let readers know you empathize with them and understand what they’re going through.